Cadman Plaza Park

 This granite and limestone memorial in Brooklyn’s Cadman Plaza is dedicated to the more than 300,000 "heroic men and women of the borough of Brooklyn" who served in World War II.
 Inside are displayed approximately 11,500 names of Brooklyn service members who died during the war.

-The memorial, designed by the architectural firm of Eggers and Higgins, includes two massive exterior high relief figures by sculptor Charles Keck (1875–1951), that depict a male warrior on the left and a female with a child to the right – symbols of victory and family.
+The memorial was designed by Stuart Constable, Gilmore D. Clarke, and W. Earle Andrews, who worked in concert with the architectural firm of Eggers and Higgins.
+The two larger-than-life sized high relief figures by sculptor Charles Keck (1875–1951) depict a male warrior on the left and a female with a child to the right, and serve as symbols of victory and family.

 The idea for a large-scale borough monument arose from Parks Commissioner Robert Moses’s (1888–1981) desire to create unified World War II monuments for each borough in an effort to avoid the situation that arose after World War I when many far flung, locally-inspired, individual pieces were erected throughout the city's parks.
 In the end, Brooklyn was the only borough to build such a monument.

 The winning plan featured a central auditorium flanked by two wings built entirely of granite.
 Construction of the memorial began just after Japan surrendered in August 1945.
-An old elevated subway station occupying a portion of Cadman Plaza was removed, as additional improvements were made to the surrounding park and streets in Brooklyn's new Civic Center area.
+An old elevated subway station occupying a portion of Cadman Plaza was removed, as additional improvements were made to the surrounding park and streets in the burgeoning Brooklyn Civic Center area.

-The memorial was dedicated November 12, 1951 at an elaborate ceremony attended by elected officials and veterans groups.
-Though there were some 3,500 contributors, mainly from local businesses, to the public subscription campaign, due to a lack of funding, the full plan was never realized.
+The memorial was dedicated on November 12, 1951 at an elaborate ceremony attended by elected officials and veterans groups.
+Though there were some 3,500 contributors, mainly from local businesses to the public subscription, the full plan was never realized due to a lack of funding.
 The scaled-back version of the memorial consists of a memorial hall with an honor roll listing the names of those who died serving during the war.
 The memorial was intended to be part of a larger plan to revitalize this area of Brooklyn, which included the Brooklyn Civic Center building, new municipal facilities, and expanded housing opportunities.

-Sculptor Keck is known for his statue of Father Francis P. Duffy (1936) in Manhattan’s Duffy Square and the Governor Alfred E. Smith Memorial (1946) on the Lower East, as well as the Sixty-first District Memorial (1922) in Brooklyn’s Greenwood Playground.
+Sculptor Keck is known for his statue of Father Francis P. Duffy (1936) in Manhattan’s Duffy Square, the Governor Alfred E. Smith Memorial (1946) in Manhattan, and the Sixty-first District Memorial (1922) in Brooklyn’s Greenwood Playground.
 In 2008, the Citywide Monuments Conservation Program conserved the limestone statuary and dedication panel on the Brooklyn War Memorial's north facade.
-The upstairs hall is open for special events and functions, and besides the honor rolls houses a burgeoning exhibition collection of military history.
+As of 2016, the upstairs hall was opened only for special events and functions, and housed besides the honor rolls exhibits a burgeoning collection of military history.